rmhsilva/lispmethods/_posts/2017-01-29-libraries.md

 ---
 layout: post
 title: Source Code Organisation
-updated: 2017-04-19
+updated: 30/05/2017
 ---

 Answers to some commonly asked questions about how to organise Common Lisp code, and use or create libraries.
+Covering systems, packages, ASDF, Quicklisp, and more.

 * toc
 {:toc}